diku-dk/howto/vpn.md

 ### NixOS-specific (?)

-You may need to create `/etc/ipsec.secrets` yourself (it'll be populated by something else when you enable the VPN, but apparently the file must exist in advance, and it's not clear who is responsible for it):
+You may need to create a `/etc/ipsec.secrets` file and a `/etc/ipsec.secrets.d` directory yourself (it'll be populated by something else when you enable the VPN, but apparently the file must exist in advance, and it's not clear who is responsible for it):

 ```
 sudo touch /etc/ipsec.secrets
+sudo mkdir /etc/ipsec.secrets.d
 ```